 August 1, 2017

-By teaching the girls of MSWC the various C-suite positions and their responsibilities within a corporation, we are exposing them at a much younger age to the corporate world, as well as, building their confidence to seek these positions later in life.
+By teaching the girls of MSWC the various C-suite positions and their responsibilities within a corporation, we are exposing them at a much younger age to the corporate world, as well as, building their confidence to seek board positions later in their career.

 March 10, 2017